sapphireinruby/PurrfectPix/README.md

 <p align="center">
   For animal lovers to enjoy browsing and sharing animal photos.<br />
   Simply scroll down "Explore" to be inspired and cured by animals. <br />
-<b>PurrfectPix</b> provides features to capture moments, apply filters, attach meme hashtags<br />or just share them from your device to interact and show off with other pet lovers in the community!
+<b>PurrfectPix</b> provides features to capture moments, apply filters, attach meme hashtags to the images<br />or just share them from your device to interact and show off with other pet lovers in the community!
 </p>

 <p align="center">